Jiar/SegementSlide/README.md

 $ brew install carthage
 ```

-To integrate SegementSlide into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate SegementSlide into your Xcode project using Carthage

+1. specify it in your `Cartfile`:

 ```ogdl
 github "Jiar/SegementSlide" ~> 0.12
 ```

-Run `carthage update` to build the framework and drag the built `SegementSlide.framework` into your Xcode project.
+Run `carthage update` to build the framework.

+2. Copy Carthage Frameworks:
+- open the `Build Phases` tab of the project Settings
+- add `New Run Script Phase`
+- add `/usr/local/bin/carthage copy-frameworks` to the input field
+- add `$(SRCROOT)/Carthage/Build/iOS/SegementSlide.framework` to `Input Files`

+3. Embedded Binaries:
+- open the `general` tab of the project Settings
+- add 'SegementSlide.framework' and 'SnapKit.framework' in `$(SRCROOT)/Carthage/Build/iOS` to the 'Embedded Binaries'

 ### Manually